Chromatin

 Many organisms, however, do not follow this organization scheme.
 For example, spermatozoa and avian red blood cells have more tightly packed chromatin than most eukaryotic cells, and trypanosomatid protozoa do not condense their chromatin into visible chromosomes at all.
-Prokaryotic cells have entirely different structures for organizing their DNA (the prokaryotic chromosome equivalent is called a genophore and is localized within the nucleoid region).
+Bacterial cells have entirely different structures for organizing their DNA (the prokaryotic chromosome equivalent is called a genophore and is localized within the nucleoid region).
+Many archaea, however, do encode histone proteins, and wrap DNA into nucleosome-like assemblies of different sizes, so called hypernucleosomes.

 The overall structure of the chromatin network further depends on the stage of the cell cycle.
 During interphase, the chromatin is structurally loose to allow access to RNA and DNA polymerases that transcribe and replicate the DNA.
 The local structure of chromatin during interphase depends on the specific genes present in the DNA.
 Regions of DNA containing genes which are actively transcribed ("turned on") are less tightly compacted and closely associated with RNA polymerases in a structure known as euchromatin, while regions containing inactive genes ("turned off") are generally more condensed and associated with structural proteins in heterochromatin.
 Epigenetic modification of the structural proteins in chromatin via methylation and acetylation also alters local chromatin structure and therefore gene expression.
 There is limited understanding of chromatin structure and it is active area of research in molecular biology.